School Immersion in Norway – 16 -18 years old – 1 semester or 1 academic year

 Tuition, homestay & full board, registration fees included

-The above prices include:
+The above rates include:

 • Pre-application interview